 Real-Life Perimeter Problem |

-Apply perimeter formula in context |
+Apply the perimeter formula in context |

 2(12 + 8) = 40 cm |

 Visual representation is important for understanding the term of parallelograms.
-Diagrams help students identify the side length, the angle and different elements of a parallelogram.
+Diagrams help students identify the side length, the angle, and different elements of a parallelogram.
 This section focuses on labeled diagrams and interactive grid examples to imagine & strengthen the concept of different types of parallelograms.

 Understanding the variations among parallelograms is easier when each type is illustrated with clearly labelled diagrams.